Will the FTSE 100 spike after a weekend of stagnation for UK share prices?

 However, what could be interesting to track before the FTSE 100 reopens on 6 July is the leisure and retail sectors.
 With the two-metre social distancing rule effectively cut in half and various parts of both sectors reopening, high-street activity should increase over the weekend.
 If the post-lockdown revelry translates into a sales spike, it could be a good time to invest in the FTSE 100.

 By taking advantage of the weekend trading options at IG, traders can use the wait-and-see strategy to get ahead of the market on Monday.
-In essence, if retail, restaurant and hospitality giants like Next and the Compass Group enjoy a profitable weekend, it could give the FTSE 100 price a boost.
+In essence, if retail, restaurant and hospitality giants like Next and the Compass Group enjoy a profitable weekend, it could give the FTSE 100 share price a boost.
 Conversely, if talk of local lockdowns deters consumers from heading out, this week’s FTSE 100 price spiral will continue.

 By this measure, next week’s trading conditions won’t be determined by politicians or big businesses but consumers.
 A sense of freedom should give the economy a boost, even if it’s nothing more than a fleeting spike.
 By the close of play on 4 July, it will be clear if this is the case or not.
-If so, investing in the FTSE 100 over the weekend could be a positive move.
+If so, investing in FTSE 100 shares over the weekend could be a positive move.

 Sunak has already said he’ll wait and see how things play out.
 A return to something like normality could prompt a more favourable budget.
 This, combined with a renewed optimism among businesses and consumers, could see the recent losses turn to gains.
 At worst, the markets will remain flat this weekend.
-However, if people take the streets in their droves, don’t be surprised if the FTSE 100 price spikes on Monday.
+However, if people take the streets in their droves, don’t be surprised if the FTSE 100 share price spikes on Monday.

 Take a position on indices